Hendejac/Protein-Conformations/index.md

 # Finalizing and Cleaning the Dataset

-You might have noticed that the example dataframes have different lengths.
+You might have noticed that the example data frames have different lengths.
-So that the RF classifier can properly see the difference between the two states and is not baised towards one or the other state, the dataframes needs to have the same number of rows (meaning snapshots/frames).
+So that the RF classifier can properly see the difference between the two states and is not biased towards one or the other state, the data frames needs to have the same number of rows (meaning snapshots/frames).
-I have added a short python function (see below, create_train_and_test) that randomly deletes the number of different rows from the longer dataframe and adds a new label to numerically format the apo and holo labels.
+I have added a short python function (see below, create_train_and_test) that randomly deletes the number of different rows from the longer data frame and adds a new label to numerically format the apo and holo labels.
 Finally the function uses the 'train_test_split' from 'sklearn.model_selection' to split the data into a training set and a testing set.

 ```